ChromiaProject/rell/language-server/docs/LSP.md

 * The Document class in the editing package manages a text document's state for language server interactions.
 It stores file-related information, such as URI, version, and contents.
 The class provides methods to get the offset and position in the document based on line and character indices.
 Additionally, it includes functionality to apply text document changes, adjusting the document's version and content accordingly.

 ### `.editorconfig`

-* RellFormatterOptionsResolver class fetches formatting options for Rell code from the `.rellformat` file if it exists in the users' workspace.
+* RellFormatterOptionsResolver class fetches formatting options for Rell code from the `.rellformat` file if it exists in the user's workspace.
 It utilizes RellWorkspaceManager to locate and parse the file, extracting properties like max_line_width, insert_spaces, and tab_size, that are used by the formatter.

 ### `.launcher`